-Girls Write Now mentors underserved young women and gender non-confirming youth to find their voices through the power of writing and community.
+Girls Write Now mentors underserved young women and gender non-conforming youth to find their voices through the power of writing and community.

 Girls Write Now serves a culturally and educationally diverse community of mentees — 90% girls of color, 70% immigrant or first generation, 25% LGBT/non-conforming, and 90% high need.
 These underserved girls, who have long been negatively impacted by the lack of resources and opportunities in public schools, face significant challenges to educational and professional success.
 They often lack the guidance and support from a consistent, caring adult, and most come to Girls Write Now with low confidence in their talents and accomplishments.
 Unfortunately, in our city and our country, girls of color are rarely given the guidance, care, and systemic support they need to graduate from high school and access viable college or career opportunities, perpetuating cycles of poverty and disempowerment.

 Girls Write Now is uniquely positioned to help correct these longstanding inequalities.

 A television writer and a high school student unpack laptops at a coffee shop and debate narrative structure.
 A Pulitzer Prize-winning journalist breaks down her technique to an audience of eager young women and gender non-conforming youth.
 A writer finally gets the cadence of her poem just right and her heart beats a little faster with pride.
 This is Girls Write Now.